Earn an Environmental Science Degree

 Help solve real environmental challenges through data with the Bachelor of Science (BS) in Environmental Science with a concentration in Data Analytics in Science program.

-As an environmental scientist, your work is critical in preserving the health of the planet.
-By supplementing your skills with expertise in statistics, data collection and database environments, you can take your work a step further - using numbers to tell stories for conservation organizations, policymakers and more.
+As an environmental scientist, your ability to use data to evaluate and inform decision-makers' work is critical in preserving the health of the planet.
+By supplementing your skills with expertise in statistics, data collection and database environments, you can take your work a step further — using data to tell stories for conservation organizations, policymakers and more.

 Career outlook:

 Data analytics can be an especially powerful tool for an environmental scientist.
 Corporate entities, for example, rely on data to help improve their sustainability efforts.
 Government agencies tap into data to pass public policies for environmental conservation.
-Furthermore, data can help shine a light on public health issues – such as the release of pollutants and industrial chemicals into the environment.
+Furthermore, data can help shine a light on public health issues, like the release of pollutants and industrial chemicals into the environment.

 Courses in the data analytics in science concentration are designed to grow skills that can help set you apart from other professionals in your field.
-You’ll learn how to apply quantitative and qualitative models for making predictions, diagnose and solve organizational challenges, and create structured database environments that can be used to host complex information.
+You’ll learn how to apply quantitative and qualitative models for identifying, evaluating and making predictions to solve meaningful problems.

 Courses may include: